dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Shell>
 ```

-This implicit conversion automatically wraps each `ShellContent` object in `Tab` objects, which are wrapped in `FlyoutItem` objects.
+This implicit conversion automatically wraps each `ShellContent` object in `Tab` objects, which are wrapped in <xref:Microsoft.Maui.Controls.FlyoutItem> objects.

 > [!NOTE]
-> All `FlyoutItem` objects in a subclassed <xref:Microsoft.Maui.Controls.Shell> object are automatically added to the `Shell.FlyoutItems` collection, which defines the list of items that will be shown in the flyout.
+> All <xref:Microsoft.Maui.Controls.FlyoutItem> objects in a subclassed <xref:Microsoft.Maui.Controls.Shell> object are automatically added to the `Shell.FlyoutItems` collection, which defines the list of items that will be shown in the flyout.

 ### Flyout display options